Navigating Meaning Spaces; A Contextualist Approach to Conceptual Engineering

 PhD Research Project

-Mapping Meaning in Use
+Mapping Meaning Empirically

 Haket, N. (2024).
 Collaborative Conceptual Engineering: Philosophy and Linguistics.
-In Conceptual Engineering: Methodological and Metaphilosophical Issues (P. Stalmaszczyk, eds).
+In Conceptual Engineering: Methodological and Metaphilosophical Issues (P. Stalmaszczyk, ed.).
+Brill.
 DOI: 10.30965/9783969753026_012

 Haket, N. (2023).
 Nullius In Verba: Conceptual Engineering and the Royal Society Corpus.
 Cambridge Occasional Papers in Linguistics, 15, 155–195.